Symbolic Algorithms for Qualitative Analysis of Markov Decision Processes with B\"uchi Objectives: The Win-Lose Algorithm

 \section{The Win-Lose Algorithm}

 All the algorithms known for computing the almost-sure winning set (including the algorithms presented in the previous section) iteratively compute the set of states from where it is guaranteed that there is no almost-sure winning strategy for the player.
 The almost-sure winning set is discovered only when the algorithm stops.
 In this section, first we will present an algorithm that iteratively computes two sets $W_1$ and $W_2$, where $W_1$ is a subset of the almost-sure winning set, and $W_2$ is a subset of the complement of the almost-sure winning set.
 The algorithm has $O(K \cdot m)$ running time, where $K$ is the size of the maximal strongly connected component (scc) of the graph of the MDP.
-We then present an improved version of the algorithm, using the techniques to obtain \impa\ from the classical algorithm, and finally present the symbolic implementation of the new algorithm.
+We will first present the basic version of the algorithm, and then present an improved version of the algorithm, using the techniques to obtain \impa\ from the classical algorithm, and finally present the symbolic implementation of the new algorithm.